Lovinity/wwsu/README.md

                 "host": "website-randomness", // The unique ID of the host (generated from IP address) matching this subscription.
 Used to check against active discipline.
                 "device": "41e66bae-48f8-11e9-8646-d663bd873d93", // The OneSignal UUID
                 "type": "calendar-all", // The type of subscription.
-                "subtype": "Sports: Men's Basketball" // The subtype, such as the event name (with the prefix if subscribed to a specific prefix (eg. "Sports: "), or without a prefix if subscribed to all prefixes), or the Google calendar unique ID of the event subscribed to.
+                "subtype": "Sports: Men's Basketball" // The subtype, such as the event name (with the prefix if subscribed to a specific prefix (eg. "Sports: "), or without a prefix if subscribed to all prefixes), or the Google calendar unique ID of the event subscribed to, or the ID of the request for track requests.
             },
             ...
         ]